MarcoIeni/release-plz/website/docs/github/token.md

 ### Actions after release

-You can further trigger workflows after `release-plz release` runs, in the following ways:
+After `release-plz release` released the packages (typically after running on the `main` branch), you can further trigger workflows, in the following ways:

 - When a GitHub release is published: